Ramya Muthukrishnan

 I obtained my bachelors degree in computer science from the University of Pennsylvania, during which I worked with Dr. Brian Litt at the Center for Neuroengineering and Therapeutics and Drs.
 Spyros Bakas and Despina Kontos at the Center for Biomedical Image Computing & Analytics on deep learning solutions to automating 3D lesion segmentation in postsurgical epilepsy MRI and quantitative breast density estimation in mammography, respectively.
 I also received my masters degree in data science from Penn, where I completed my thesis on deploying graph neural networks for distributed control of multi-robot systems under the supervision of Dr. Alejandro Ribeiro.
 Additionally, I was fortunate enough to intern at MIT Lincoln Laboratory, where I researched neural networks for solving forward and inverse physics problems in the radar domain.

-Outside of work, I enjoy staying active, spending time outdoors, traveling, and trying new coffee shops :)
+Outside of work, I enjoy staying active, spending time outdoors, traveling, and reading :)

 news